top of page

 But what that approach doesn’t recognize is that intersectionality works both ways.
 If you are perceived to favour minorities and the marginalized over others, the others can feel “othered” and also find common cause, and they will add up to a larger total number when cobbled together.
 If you send a subtle message that you’re not for men or white people or straight people, you’re potentially alienating everyone except non-white LGBTQ women.
 Left wing identity politics breeds right wing identity politics, minoritarianism begets majoritarianism.

-Add to all this the fact that such group identities typically have low salience for individuals.
-Black Americans, for example, have perhaps the highest salience for racial identity in the US, but still only about 50% see their race as something that is important in defining them.
-Championing such group identities not only can alienate those not championed, it can fall flat or even be off putting to a majority of the group you’re seeking to champion.
+Add to all this the fact that such group identities sometimes have low salience for individuals.
+Championing such group identities not only can alienate those not championed, it can fall flat or even be off putting to a large percentage of the group you’re seeking to champion.
 If you want to organize youth at scale, the last thing you do is tell them it’s a youth organizing effort.
 Youth (excepting those invited to glitzy foundation dinners and intergovernmental soirées) don’t care about “the youth voice” per se, they care about the world.

 But perhaps most powerfully, focusing heavily on such group identities misses the actual identities that are often far more salient for individuals.
 Brazilian progressives have long joined their American counterparts in feeling that increasing the salience and politicization of racial and other identities is a winning progressive strategy.
-But analyses of Bolsonaro’s support shows that none of the identity groups were the most powerful predictors of it, (though they did increase in influence in the 2018 election).
+But analyses of Bolsonaro’s support show that (consistent with results across Latin America for some time) none of the demographic identity groups were the most powerful predictors of political affiliation, (though they did increase in influence in the 2018 election).
 Rather the main predictor was political ideology.

 Progressives tend to think that political ideology is malleable, a function of education and information.
 They often dismiss strong conservatives as simply deluded or brainwashed.
 But a great deal of research shows that political orientation is largely genetic, with 60% of individual variance explained genetically.
 Whether we are more or less suspicious of new and different things, more or less disgusted by transgressions of norms, more or less trusting of others etc are largely functions of personality, and humans vary in personality by pretty stable proportions.
 It’s just human nature.